SMB-M87/Othello/README.md

 4. Gameplay: The game board is updated in real-time using AJAX (or SignalR in the future).
 5. Game Completion: Once the game is over, players are free to start or join another game.

-# Planned Frontend
-The frontend will be developed using vanilla JavaScript.
-Features like real-time updates, game state polling, and user interactions will be handled with AJAX requests.

-## Planned Features
-- AJAX Polling: Check the game state periodically to update the game board in real-time.
-- Vanilla JavaScript: Used for UI interactivity, including showing move options, handling game state changes, and responding to player actions.
-- Responsive Design: Ensure that the game and all other pages are responsive across devices.

 #Installation and Setup
 1. Clone the repository: